 First, let's talk about what these terms mean.
 Most of us say that we need to get our RV windshield repaired, but what we really mean is that we need to get the damage removed from our windshield.
 You can accomplish this in one of two ways.

 An RV windshield repair is a process through which the windshield already in your RV remains in your RV and the damage is corrected.
-A motorhome windshield replacement requires the removal of the damaged windshield and its replacement with a new windshield.
+This is typically referred to as a "chip repair" or "rock chip repair".
+Alternatively, a motorhome windshield replacement requires the removal of the damaged windshield and its replacement with a new windshield.

 RV windshield repair does have some disadvantages, though.
-Although the clarity of most repaired breaks is excellent, it is never exactly the same as a new RV windshield.
 You may still experience some minor distortion with an RV windshield repair.
-Your technician will explain the differences to you upon arrival.
 And you will want to check your insurance coverage for windshield repair.
 Some insurers do not cover windshield repair.
-Other insurers waive your deductible if you repair, rather than replace, your RV's windshield.
-So it's very important that you know the type of coverage you have before you begin the repair or replacement process.

 RV windshield replacement avoids any of the clarity issues that you could have with an RV windshield repair.
 It is more expensive than repair, and requires the RV to remain stationary until the adhesive used (called urethane) has cured.
 Depending on the adhesive used in the installation, that cure time can be anywhere between one hour to a day or more.